pyuvm/pyuvm/_sources/docsources/UVM_and_Python.rst.txt

 Much of the UVM specification in IEEE-1800.2-2017 is driven by elements of the SystemVerilog programming language.
-Blindly implementing all that is in the UVM specification is not only impossible (there are no parameters in Class declarations, for example) but also unwise.
+Blindly implementing all that is in the UVM specification is not only impossible (there are no parameters in Class declarations, for example), but also unwise.

 Many elements of Python make it much easier to create testbench code using Python than SystemVerilog.
-For example there are no arcane issues of typing, and Python already has common tools for logging and interprocess communication.
+For example, there are no arcane issues of typing, and Python readily provides generic tools for logging and interprocess communication.

-Rather than try to mimic the UVM completely, this implementation delivers the functionality of the UVM even if this changes the details of delivering the functionalty.
-This section examines some differences that we'll see in this implementation.
+Rather than attempting to mimic the UVM completely, this implementation focuses on delivering the functionality of the UVM, even if this changes the details of how functionality is delivered.
+This section examines some differences between the implementations.

 Static Typing vs. Duck Typing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SystemVerilog is a statically typed language, you declare variables to be of a certain type in the source code before using them.
-It is also a relatively weakly typed languaged (relative to VHDL).
+SystemVerilog is a statically typed language.
+You declare variables to be of a certain type in the source code before using them.
+It is a relatively weakly typed languaged (relative to VHDL).
 You can declare a variable to be a ``short int`` and another to be an ``integer`` and still add them with no problem.